-- Call the doctor right away if your child has a skin reaction that bothers him/her or if the reaction makes it hard to keep putting this drug on.
-Call the doctor right away if your child has a skin reaction that causes problems with daily living.
+- Call your doctor right away if you have a skin reaction that bothers you or if the reaction makes it hard to keep putting this drug on.
+Call your doctor right away if you have a skin reaction that causes problems with daily living.

-- Your child must not have any form of sex when this drug is on the genital or anal skin.
+- Do not have any kind of sex when this drug is on your genital or anal skin.

 - Flu-like signs.
 These include headache, weakness, fever, shakes, aches, pains, and sweating.

 For genital or perianal warts:

 - Vaginal pain or swelling.